 Tips to Get Noticed on Social Media

-Looking at these aspects of your social media presence should give you a good starting point for getting noticed and allow you to reach the right people.
-Remember social media is a continually changing landscape so don’t be afraid to look again at your audience and platforms and change things around if social media trends have changed.
+Looking at these aspects of your social activity should give you a good starting point for getting noticed and allow you to reach the right people.
+Remember social marketing is a continually changing landscape so don’t be afraid to look again at your audience and platforms and change things around if social media trends have changed.